1

 send a written notice California

-• Basic Identification: This includes the date, tenant’s name, and the address of the rental property in California.
+• Basic Identification: This includes the date, tenant's name, and the address of the rental property.

 • What Will Transpire: This covers when the rental property will go on sale, what the tenant’s role will be during the sale, if you will have showings, etc.